 In addition to hacking, your website will become difficult to navigate and unusable, and you might notice how you lose the number of visitors who used to visit your site.
-To make sure that doesn’t happen, you should run monthly quality assurances on your site.
+To make sure that doesn’t happen, you should apply quality assurance services monthly.
 For WordPress sites, this is mandatory to keep up with plugin or theme updates, as well as the CMS updates.
 During quality assurance, focus on the search functions of your site, the way plugins work, load times, and errors.

 The checkout process is also paramount in the case of eCommerce websites.
 See if the website works properly after running theme or plugins updates and revert the changes in case they don’t.
 Keep in mind that the cost of website development and maintenance depends on the size and type of website you own.
 The situation may differ from one user to another and you won’t be able to figure out the web maintenance costs without performing regular quality assurances.

 Without these monthly assurances, your website might develop problems to the point they can no longer be solved in a timely manner, with reduced financial resources.
 If left unsolved, some problems might affect the website to the extent to which it needs to be closed and republished from scratch.
 Moreover, if hackers get a grip on your site, sensitive information will be leaked, and that could wreak havoc on your work.
 When you own a website that is already pretty big and has a strong user base, it would be best to hire people to take care of security and website maintenance.
 With an IT department, failure is very unlikely.